DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

 The skirt I’m wearing was originally a sleeveless dress that I picked up last year from one of my ultimate bargain websites: Everything 5 Pounds.
 I instantly fell in love with the throwback print, but when the dress actually arrived I found that the torso was way too short and tight for me, so I chopped it in half to make it wearable as a skirt.

-MINI DIY ALERT: When I say chopped it in half, that’s literally all I did!
-The waist was elasticated so I just cut across the dress about an inch above the elastication; when worn with a belt you really can’t tell it’s been cut… or at least I like to think you can’t tell.
+MINI DIY ALERT: When I say chopped the dress in half to make a skirt, that’s literally all I did!
+The waist was elasticated so I just cut across the dress about an inch above the elastication; when worn with a belt you really can’t tell it’s been cut.

-I’m honestly not sure how I would style a good 50% of my outfits if I didn’t own a load of these trusty black roll necks!
-As I didn’t have a contrasting / clashing print blouse that worked, I decided to keep the rest of the outfit plain to let the skirt do all the talking.
-A black roll neck, pair of opaques and comfortable wide fit flats made this into an outfit that I could (and did) wear all day with no worries.
+I’m honestly not sure how I would style a good 50% of my outfits if I didn’t own a load of these black roll necks.
+As I didn’t have a contrasting / clashing print blouse that worked, I decided to keep the rest of the outfit plain and let the skirt do all the talking.
+A black roll neck, pair of opaques, and comfortable wide fit flats made this into an outfit that I could (and did) wear all day with no worries.